The first trimester of pregnancy, explained

 What is the first trimester of pregnancy?

 Weeks 1-12 of pregnancy are known as the first trimester, beginning on the first day of your last period and ending at the end of the 12th week of pregnancy.
-Most people discover that they are pregnant between weeks four and seven after conceiving so, it’s likely you’ll go through half of the first trimester without even knowing!
+Most people discover that they are pregnant between weeks 4-7 after conceiving, so it’s likely you’ll go through half of the first trimester without even knowing!

 Following the first three months is the second trimester and the third trimester.
 The second trimester takes place between weeks 13-26 of pregnancy, and the third trimester is from weeks 27-40 until the baby is born.

 The only definitive way to know you are pregnant is by taking a pregnancy test and consulting a doctor.
 However, there are some early signs that indicate you may be pregnant.
 You may experience a late period, light bleeding or spotting, cramps, tender breasts, or fatigue early on in your pregnancy.
 These symptoms can vary from person-to-person and are not a sure indicator of pregnancy.
 If you are experiencing these symptoms and want to take a pregnancy test, check out our pregnancy test for 99% accurate results.

 While it’s not obvious on the outside, the baby grows faster during the first trimester than any other part of pregnancy.
 That’s why it’s suggested to start taking prenatal vitamins one month before trying to conceive, not just after you find out you’re pregnant.
 The egg becomes fertilized by the sperm cell at the end of week two, which is the moment the baby’s sex is determined, too.
 At around six weeks into the first trimester, the baby starts developing bones, hair, and nails.
 A lot of development happens sometime around the eighth week of pregnancy including the digestive system, eyesight, sense of touch, and brain.